Tafmakura/arsol-wp-snippets/README.md

 - When a file is modified, the timestamp changes, forcing a cache refresh
 - No manual version management is needed for files that should update on modification

+This versioning system applies to both plugin and theme assets.
+Theme assets are automatically detected and versioned using their file modification time.

 ```php
 // Example of a CSS file that will be cached (with version)
 add_filter('arsol_wp_snippets_css_addon_files', function($addons) {